pytorch/pytorch.github.io/_mobile/home.md

 This is an early, experimental release that we will be building on in several areas over the coming months:

-- Extends the PyTorch API to cover common preprocessing and integration tasks needed for incorporating ML in mobile applications
+- Provide APIs that cover common preprocessing and integration tasks needed for incorporating ML in mobile applications
-- Support for FBGEMM and QNNPACK quantized kernel libraries support for x86 and ARM CPUs respectively
+- Support for QNNPACK quantized kernel libraries and support for ARM CPUs
-- (Coming soon) Build level optimization and selective compilation depending on the operators needed for user applications (i.e., you pay binary size for only the operators you need)
+- Build level optimization and selective compilation depending on the operators needed for user applications (i.e., you pay binary size for only the operators you need)
-- (Coming soon) Further improvements to performance and coverage on mobile CPUs and GPUs
+- Further improvements to performance and coverage on mobile CPUs and GPUs

 Learn more or get started on [Android](http://pytorch.org/mobile/android) or [iOS](http://pytorch.org/mobile/ios).